PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    >>> r
    [0, 1, 2, 6, 7, 8, 9]

-List objects have a number of methods you can call, as shown in table `See List Methods. <chap2.html#20881>`__.
+List objects have a number of methods you can call, as shown in the table :ref:`table-list-methods`.
 They fall into several groups.
 Two of the methods add elements to the list.
 Method call ``L.append(x)`` adds an element ``x`` to the end of the list ``L`` (the new highest position).
 Method call ``L.insert(i,x)`` inserts an element ``x`` at any